TheDarkSide1992/GatewayTesting/README.md

 ## Purpose
 This Projet is a school Exams project at EASV(erhvervsakademi sydvest | business academy southwest). \
-This project where made for purely educational purposes and should not be used for any monitational gains. \
+This project where made for purely educational purposes and should not be used for any monetary gains. \
-It where designed for different gateways research
+It was designed for different gateways research

+## How to use Kong config
+run this command "kong config db_import /etc/kong/KongConfig.yml" on kongservice, you can use docker desktop or another terminal to access the container to import the configuration form the config file